-"public-private partnership agreement" means an agreement between an institution and a private party in terms of which -
+"public-private partnership [agreement]" means [an agreement] a commercial transaction between an institution and a private party in terms of which -

-- (a) the private party undertakes to perform an institutional function on behalf of the institution for a specified or indefinite time; - (b) the private party receives a benefit for performing the function, either by way of: - (i) compensation from a revenue fund; - (ii) charges or fees collected by the private party from users or customers of a service provided to them; or - (iii) a combination of such compensation and such charges or fees; - (c) the private party is generally liable for the risks arising from the performance of the function, subject to paragraph 16.13.1; and - (d) depending on the specifics of the agreement, state facilities, equipment or other state resources may be transferred or made available to the private party.
+- (a) the private party either performs [undertakes to perform] an institutional function on behalf of the institution for a specified or indefinite period [time]; or acquires the use of state property for its own commercial purposes for a specified or indefinite period; - (b) the private party receives a benefit for performing the function or by utilising state property, either by way of: - (i) compensation from a revenue fund; - (ii) charges or fees collected by the private party from users or customers of a service provided to them; or - (iii) a combination of such compensation and such charges or fees;

+- [(c) the private party is generally liable for the risks arising from the performance of the function, subject to paragraph 16.13.1; and - (d) depending on the specifics of the agreement, state facilities, equipment or other state resources may be transferred or made available to the private party.]

-The definition excludes an agreement or category of agreements exempted by the National Treasury in terms of clause 16.11.
+[The definition excludes an agreement or category of agreements exempted by the National Treasury in terms of clause 16.11.]